rabelais88/rabelais88/README.md

 # Name
 Hi, I am 박성렬(朴成烈) from South Korea.
 For those who can't understand Korean or the Chinese letters, I use the romanized version of my name on the web; Park Sungryeol.
 It's [pak̚s̕ʌŋɲyʌl] in IPA.
 If it's too difficult to pronounce, you can just call me Max(or Maxwell).
-I am not so strict about how people calling my name, so pick the one you like.
+I am not so picky about how people calling my name, so please pick the one you like.

 # Specialty
 I've been working as a frontend web engineer.
 These are the toolsets frequently used for my projects: